Jackbonkins/Heter_effects/README.md

   -> let covariates be correlated (generate covariate covariance matrix) \
   -> interact them? (see Jacob (2021)) \
   -> All from a standard normal distribution?

+  Programming Issues:
+  1) generating a positive-definite random covariance matrix for the covariates
+  2)

   ### Treatment assignment:
   -> Exogeneous treatment assignment, bernoulli distributed